Smart Link variants (A/B routing)

 Variants section with three active variant cards: North Entrance Poster, Food Court Poster, and Cinema Bridge Poster

-Click Save & Activate on the Smart Link.
-OmniLab saves the configuration and opens the Details page (you can also open the Smart Link later from the folder list).
+Click Save & Activate on the OmniLab Smart Link.
+OmniLab saves the setup and opens the Details page.
+You can also open the OmniLab Smart Link later from the folder list.

-Open or scan a variant URL to confirm it resolves correctly.
-For a slug such as mall-campaign, a food-court placement looks like this:
+Open or scan a variant URL to confirm it works.
+For a slug such as mall-campaign, a food-court placement URL ends in /l/mall-campaign?v=food-court.

 After you save: overview, edits, and QR exports